simplyboo6/Vimtur/README.md

 {
   "port": 3523, // The external port to listen on.
   "transcoder": { // Settings for transcoding video.
     "maxCopyEnabled": true, // Whether to directly copy the source video if possible.
-This is quicker but takes more space.
+This is quicker but takes more space, useful for streaming though.
     "minQuality": 480, // The minimum quality to bother transcoding.
 Eg if qualities contains 240p but the source is 480p or below then just transcode to 480p.
     "qualities": [ // Qualities to transcode to in pixel heights.
 (Eg 240 = 240p).
+For streaming and/or caching.
       240,
       1080
-    ]
+    ],
+    // True to cache keyframes the first time they're requested.
+    "enableCachingKeyframes": true,
+    // True to cache keyframes as part of the importing process.
+    "enablePrecachingKeyframes": false,
+    // True to enable video caching for all videos as part of the import process.
+    "enableVideoCaching": false
   },
   "user": { // User settings are all configurable from 'Config' in the UI and explained there.
 These are defaults.
     "autoplayEnabled": false, // Autoplay videos (muted) if possible.